Lentil Chickpea Soup

 - Mediterranean chickpea soup

-If you make this smoky chickpea and lentil soup or if you have any questions, let me know!
+If you make this smoky chickpea and lentil soup or have any questions, let me know!
 Leave a comment, send me a message, or rate it.

 I would love to hear from you!